walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO Before Johan can use Exactype as his Sole IME
-* Add an "action" operation to the keyboard.
-Swipe up or down are my primary suggestions.
 * Make long pressing "a" and keeping still show alternative "a"s like "@" after first showing the numeric keyboard for a while